Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 \subsection{FFT-based Homogenization}

-The primary objective of the FFT-based Homogenization is to determine the effective linearly elastic macroscopic stiffness tensor $\mathbf{C}^\mathrm{eff}$ of a composite, assuming the properties of the individual constituents are known.
+The primary objective of the FFT-based Homogenization is to determine the effective linearly elastic macroscopic stiffness tensor $\mathbf{C}^\mathrm{eff}$ of an underlying composite, assuming the properties of the individual constituents are known.
 The stiffness tensor $\mathbf{C}^\mathrm{eff}$ is defined through the macroscopic stress-strain relationship

 where $\mathbf{\sigma}^\mathrm{eff}$ and $\mathbf{E}$ represent the macroscopic stress and strain tensors, respectively.